 Tipping in Mauritius is discretionary.
 However, some extra money paid for services, such as a taxi ride, waitering or cleaning, is appreciated.
 In the hotels travellers can add around five percent of their incidental expenses when paying the bill on departure, if service has been good.
 Government tax is added to all hotel and restaurant bills and this is included in the basic price.
 However, all incidental hotel expenses will incur tax, which is generally included in the price quoted.

-Homosexuality is not technically illegal in Mauritius, but sodomy is and it is best to exercise discretion as the locals are sometimes conservative.
+Homosexuality is not technically illegal in Mauritius, but sodomy is and it is best to exercise discretion, as the locals are sometimes conservative.
 Penalties for drug trafficking and use are severe, and any personal medicinal drugs should be covered by a prescription.
-Scheduled drugs, such as tranquillisers, morphine, and other strong painkillers require by law authorisation before import.
+By law, scheduled drugs such as tranquillisers, morphine, and other strong painkillers require authorisation before import.

 It is, however, possible to be somewhat more casual in terms of dress and visitors can take the cue from their hosts.
 Lightweight materials are recommended due to the tropical climate.
 Business hours vary, but most businesses are open at least from 9am to 4pm Monday to Friday, with some businesses open for a half-day on Saturdays.

-Travellers to Mauritius over 18 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
+Travellers to Mauritius over 18 years do not have to pay duty on 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
 Prohibited items include sugarcane and fresh fruit from parts of Asia.
-Other prohibited items include dangerous drugs, obscene literature, and pornographic materials.

 Become our Mauritius Travel Expert